Israel and Hamas begin cease-fire, setting stage for release of some hostages and more aid to Gaza

 The ministry says some 6,000 people have been reported missing, feared buried under rubble.

 The ministry does not differentiate between civilians and militants in its death tolls.
-Women and minors have consistently made up around two-thirds of the dead, though the new numbers were not broken down.
-The figures do not include updated numbers from hospitals in the north.
+Women and minors have consistently made up around two-thirds of the dead, though the new number was not broken down.
+The figure does not include updated numbers from hospitals in the north.

 Israel says it has killed thousands of Hamas fighters, without presenting evidence for its count.